grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.ignore-deletion-marks-delay
   [ignore_deletion_mark_delay: <duration> | default = 1h]

-  # (advanced) Duration after which blocks marked for deletion will still be
+  # (experimental) Duration after which blocks marked for deletion will still be
   # queried.
 This ensures queriers still query blocks that are meant to be
   # deleted but do not have a replacement yet.
   # CLI flag: -blocks-storage.bucket-store.ignore-deletion-marks-while-querying-delay